← All guides

 Moving to Rochester — What You Need to Know

 Moving to the ROC?
-This guide covers the practical stuff nobody tells you — neighborhoods and suburbs, local real estate firms, insurance agencies, utilities setup, government essentials, and the local institutions that'll make you feel at home faster.
+This guide covers Rochester city neighborhoods and surrounding suburbs and towns — plus local real estate firms, insurance, utilities, government essentials, and the institutions that help you settle in fast.

 1. 1